Effects of the Hubbard interaction on the quantum metric: Introduction

-However, even in systems where interactions are pivotal for emergent physics, typically the quantum geometry of noninteracting states is used.
-In principle, the extension to interacting systems is straightforward by replacing single-particle states with many-body ground states in the definition of the quantum metric \cite{Souza-Martin:2000, Ozawa2019Nov, Salerno-Torma:2023}.
-However, the many-body ground state is often challenging to obtain exactly.
-Hence, Refs.~\cite{Chen-vonGersdorff:2022, Kashihara2023Mar, Onishi-Fu-QuantumWeight-2024} propose alternative extensions of the quantum metric to interacting systems.
-A common strategy to approach interacting systems employed in these works is to use Green's functions.
-For example, several topological invariants, such as the Thouless-Kohmoto-Nightingale-den Nijs invariant, can be straightforwardly rewritten by using single-particle Green's functions~\cite{Volovik:book-2003}.
+The authors of Refs.~\cite{Chen-vonGersdorff:2022, Kashihara2023Mar, Onishi-Fu-QuantumWeight-2024} proposed alternative extensions of the quantum metric to interacting systems based on Green's functions.
+Indeed, single-particle Green's functions were already used before to define topological invariants, such as the Thouless-Kohmoto-Nightingale-den Nijs invariant~\cite{Volovik:book-2003}.
 In Ref.~\cite{Chen-vonGersdorff:2022}, the authors introduced the dressed quantum metric (DQM) defined via the charge polarization susceptibility linked to the dynamic fidelity susceptibility~\cite{You-Gu-FidelityDynamicStructure-2007, Gu-FidelityApproachQuantum-2010}.
 Interaction effects are included via self-energy corrections in the corresponding Green's functions and could be probed via the spectral function.
 On the other hand, Refs.~\cite{Kashihara2023Mar, Onishi-Fu-QuantumWeight-2024} use a slightly different approach where the quantum metric is defined via a current-current correlation function~\cite{Souza-Martin:2000} and is directly related to the optical conductivity.
-The effects of interactions are included via self-energy corrections in the Green's functions.
+Again, the effects of interactions are included via self-energy corrections in the Green's functions.
 The corresponding quantum metric is dubbed the generalized quantum metric (GQM)~\cite{Kashihara2023Mar}.

 Both DQM~\cite{Chen-vonGersdorff:2022} and GQM~\cite{Kashihara2023Mar} provide the same quantum metric in the noninteracting limit.
 While this is a crucial check any definition of the quantum metric should satisfy, it is unclear to which extent these approaches agree in the presence of interactions.
 Furthermore, to our knowledge no comparison with a direct calculation of the quantum metric in the presence of interactions, using, e.g., exact diagonalization, has been performed.